This post covers free things to do in London today, tomorrow, or whenever, as well as some cheap options.

 London’s museums are always worth visiting and the majority of them are free (read our guide to free London Museums).

-However, what is not as well-known is the fact that some museums operate late nights, where doors are opened to the public long after the sun has set!
+However, what is not as well-known is the fact that some museums operate late at night, where doors are opened to the public long after the sun has set!

 Think of places like the National Gallery or the Tate Modern (open until 10 pm!) for a chance to explore the museums for free, once the larger crowds of daytime guests have departed.